tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ```
 {{% /codeblock %}}

-The number of cores is determined by your computer's hardware configuration, and is `4` in my case.
+The number of cores is determined by your computer's hardware configuration and is `4` in my case.
 The `perc_use` represents the percentage of CPU cores you want to use for parallel computing, set to `0.8`.
-The rationale behind using a percentage instead of all cores could be to leave some CPU capacity for other system tasks.The number of cores multiplied with the percentage you want to use determines the value for `ncpu`, i.e. the number of CPU cores to be used for parallel processing.
+The rationale behind using a percentage instead of all cores could be to leave some CPU capacity for other system tasks.
+The number of cores multiplied witbyh the percentage you want to use determines the value for `ncpu`, i.e. the number of CPU cores to be used for parallel processing.

 2. Create cluster